Skip to Content

 Instructions

-1. Soak beans overnight, rinse well, and drain.
-Add to a 5 quart pot.
+1. Soak the dried black beans overnight, then rinse well and drain.
+Add them to a 5-quart pot.

-2. Peel, core, and dice tomatoes add to the large pot.
+2. Peel, core, and dice the tomatoes, then add them to the pot.
+Dice the bell peppers and onions, and add them as well.

-4. Now, put on some gloves to dice the hot peppers.
-Remove the seeds for a more mild salsa, or leave them for a hot salsa.
-Add the peppers to the pot.
+3. Wearing gloves, dice the hot peppers, removing the seeds for a milder salsa or leaving them for extra heat.
+Add these peppers to the pot.

-11. Bring the canner to a boil over medium-high heat and a steady stream of steam escapes from the canner vent.
-Vent for 10 minutes.
+7. Ensure the canner has 3 inches of water, then lock the lid into place.
+Bring to a boil over medium-high heat and allow a steady stream of steam to escape from the vent for 10 minutes.

-12. Place the weight on the canner, adjusting for proper pressure based on altitude.
-Bring the canner to pressure and process pint jars for 1 hour and 15 minutes.
+8. Place the weight on the canner, adjust for altitude, and bring to 10 lbs of pressure.
+Process pint jars for 1 hour and 15 minutes.

-14. Allow the jars to sit for 12 to 24 hours before checking for proper seals.
-Remove the rings, wash jars, label, and store them in a cool dark place.
+10. Allow jars to cool for 12 to 24 hours before checking seals.
+Remove the rings, wash the jars, label them, and store in a cool, dark place.

 Notes